jainwinboy/bug-bounty/cvescan.md

         cat domains.txt | httprobe --prefer-https -c 50 | tee hosts.txt

-4. Use nuclei to find cves
+4. Use nuclei or curl or some custom tool to find cves